 When asked about what we might see in the future of cyberattacks, Sam noted that she hopes the current moment in time is a call to action for everyone, especially those implementing policy and strategy within their organizations.
 “I think it’s going to take a wholesale effort where people that are guiding the strategies of companies and looking at the risks are creating structural change in the organizations they’re responsible for,” she continued.

-Stay up to date on the latest tools, trends, and vulnerabilities in software security by reading our annual State of Software Security report, and watch a recording of the panel.
+Stay up to date on the latest tools, trends, and vulnerabilities in software security by reading our annual State of Software Security report.